 Typical Multizone Display Use

 Multizone is ideal if there is an important message that you need to leave on the screen all the time and don’t want it disappearing into the middle of a slide show of 20 pages where it would only be seen once every five minutes as would happen with a single zone screen.

-Simply display the page in its own section of the screen for as long as you want while other messages around it can be constantly cycling round.
+Simply display the page in its own section of the screen for as long as you want while other messages around it can be constantly cycling through their playlist.